Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Chilblains

-Often confused with frostbite or trenchfoot, chilblains are ulcers affecting the extremities as a result of prolonged exposure to cold and humidity.
-This exposure causes damage in the capillary beds which can result in symptoms of redness, itching, blister and inflammation.
+Often confused with frostbite or trench foot, chilblains are ulcers affecting the extremities caused by prolonged exposure to cold and humidity.
+This exposure damages the capillary beds, resulting in symptoms of redness, itching, blisters, and inflammation.
 Chilblains can be prevented by keeping the feet and hands warm in cold weather.

 Hypothermia